 This time of year, many of us are reflecting upon the many things we are thankful for, including family, friends, health, home, and our jobs.
 I would like to share some of the things I am thankful for in relation to my counseling profession.

 - Fellow Counseling Friends: I don’t know what I would do without friends who share my love for counseling.
-We all have those friends who understand just what we mean when we share excitement about a client who finally shows a small sign of trust or finding a great deal on a sand tray.
+We all have those friends who can understand just what we mean when we share excitement about a client who finally shows a small sign of trust, or finding a great deal on a sand tray miniature.
 I’m so thankful for my counseling friends!

 - Uno Cards: If you work with adolescents, you get this one.
 In addition to taking the pressure off an adolescent for having to talk, Uno cards give them something to do with their hands.
 This will often lead to establishing a positive therapeutic rapport, which ultimately leads to progress.
 I’m thankful for Uno cards!